 - “I am worthy.”

-I’ve found that enveloping myself in positivity with the use of affirmations makes me more confident — and makes the outside world a little less intimidating.
+I’ve found that enveloping myself in positivity with the use of affirmations makes me feel more confident — and makes the outside world a little less intimidating.

 You Don’t Have to Fit the Social Norm Because You’re Not the Social Norm